Tesseract-Network/tesseract-website/blog/2025-12-12-intro-post.md

   - High frequency trading: we can unlock trading stocks on any blockchain thanks to z402 instant transactions
   - Highly requested API endpoints: API endpoints with thousands of requests per seconds can be monetized with no performance impact
   - High throughput agents: agents that make thousands of requests per second can deliver instantly, thanks to z402
-- **On demand content with no minimum limit**: today a popular business model is the subscription business model, we believe it can be overtaken by an on demand business model where a user makes request for a specific content, not an estensive offering that they will never use, in some cases it might be appropriate for these models to coexist.
+- **On demand content with no minimum limit**: today a popular business model is the subscription business model, we believe it can be overtaken by an on demand business model where a user makes request for a specific content, not an extensive offering that they will never use, in some cases it might be appropriate for these models to coexist.
   - Streaming: Netflix's Standard subscription costs 17,99\$ a month.
 An alternative streaming service using z402 could offer to pay 0.25\$ to rent a single movie or even charge per minutes watched.
   - Content creator economy: content creators get mainly monetized through sponsoring, for creators with a smaller public this is difficult to achieve.
 A simple "tipping service" could be developed to integrate into existing social platforms and be set to have a low minimum (ex.
 0.01\$), tipping small creators is now possible.
 Another notable case is the economy around exclusive, paywalled, content, offered by individual creators: services like OnlyFans charge 20% on all earnings and imposes a minimum PPV (pay per view) fee usually forcing creators to bundle multiple media; an alternative service using z402 could offer much lower rates and a low limit on PPV content (cents)
   - Paywalls: paywalls block access to content and unlock it after paying a subscription, an alternative paywall could use z402 to create a paywall that unlocks after a micropayment, this way customers don't need to subscribe to content they might never need.